-- 3.5.1 The applicant will have to satisfy the Council of their eligibility for an affordable dwelling See Chapter 8 of the SPG for the steps required to demonstrate eligibility. - 3.5.2 The number of bedrooms in the property should reflect the needs of the individual, see section 3.4.2 above in relation to the number of bedrooms etc. In addition the overall floor area should reflect the notional sizes referred to in Section 3.4.8 to ensure that the property remains affordable for future occupiers.

-3.5.3 The applicant will be required to submit two independent valuations of the open market value of the proposed house.
+- 3.5.1 The applicant will have to satisfy the Council of their eligibility for an affordable dwelling See Chapter 8 of the SPG for the steps required to demonstrate eligibility. - 3.5.2 The number of bedrooms in the property should reflect the needs of the individual, see section 3.4.2 above in relation to the number of bedrooms etc. In addition the overall floor area should reflect the notional sizes referred to in Section 3.4.8 to ensure that the property remains affordable for future occupiers. - 3.5.3 The applicant will be required to submit an independent valuations of the open market value of the proposed house.
 This will be based on the plans drawn up for the proposed house which should be in accordance with the overall floor area outlined in section 3.4.8 above.
-This valuation needs to be certified by a suitably qualified chartered surveyor and should be sent with the application.
+This valuation needs to be certified by a suitably qualified independent chartered surveyor i.e. impartial with no vested interest in the application, who has sufficient local knowledge of the dwelling type and its particular market to undertake the valuation competently and should be sent with the application.
+The valuation submitted should include a copy of the terms of engagement of the valuer and the full valuation i.e. not extracts.
 The financial cost in relation to obtaining the valuation will be borne by the applicant.
 In light of this sufficient detail needs to be provided with a proposal to allow for accurate valuations of the proposed property.
+In cases where dispute remain over the open market valuation, the services of the District Valuer Service will be sought to resolve such disputes with the costs to be borne by the applicant.